The 7-Step REMIX Process

 In this instance I’m going to say…“I’ve been diving deep recently and though I’ve been through some hard times I’m using all those experiences as a firm foundation for creating something new.
 When I was younger I used to occasionally see these eccentric older guys at parties, still in the groove, showing me that you don’t HAVE to give it all up when society tells you to.
 They inspired me with their Mad Hatter looks and their “I’ve been to hell and back and I’m still dancing” vibes.
 That’s who I’ve become.
 A proper Elder.
 Hopefully you’ll hear in this latest release a groove that’s been designed to span the generations, honouring ALL of our journeys”.

 This is all a metaphor of course.
 I don’t have to dance.
 It just means returning to the day with enthusiasm, not false positivity, but genuine gratitude for what I have right now.

 I want to be clear here.
 Once you’ve committed to doing this you need to continue with the process to the end.
 You might feel pretty bad looking at the avalanche of criticism on the page – keep going!
 This is no time for’ “I’ll put the kettle on” or, “I’ll finish this later”.
 Nobody likes to face this stuff, or even admit to having such a critical voice in their head, but it’s completely normal.

 Carry on, you’re 10 or 15 minutes away from feeling a whole lot better.

-If you have any questions about this process please contact us and, if we can’t help you, we will ask Tom to answer you directly.
-He’s passionate about this work.
+If you have any questions about this process please contact me.
+I’m passionate about this work.